TotalSecure-IT/jcorcoran-public/CCA-Deployment/README.md

 Run deploy.bat AS AN ADMINISTRATOR....

 If there are any problems, try to run the script a second time.
 If that doesnt work, suck it.

++ improved logging
++ improved redundancy
++ improved error handling
++ added acronis installation

+known issues:

++ join domain function incorrectly/cosmetically reports success on failure
++ the VPN connect sometimes works great, but maybe its the old sonicwall being old and doesnt respond in a timely manner. the script will attempt retries but it still may time out. just run the script again